stanleycyang/stanleycyang.github.io/_posts/2015-10-04-react-native-tutorial-with-navigation-and-animation.markdown

     this.getStyle = this.getStyle.bind(this)
   }

-  componentWillMount () {
+  // Before the component is mounted to the page, lets work with our PanResponder Library componentWillMount () {
-    this._panResponder = PanResponder.create({
+    // Ask to be the responder for our app.
+Make sure we say true this._panResponder = PanResponder.create({
       onStartShouldSetPanResponder: (evt, gestureState) => true,
       onStartShouldSetPanResponder: (evt, gestureState) => true,
       onMoveShouldSetPanResponder: (evt, gestureState) => true,
       onMoveShouldSetPanResponderCapture: (evt, gestureState) => true,
+      // The gesture has now started.
+Show the offset on the page!
       onPanResponderGrant: (evt, gestureState) => {
         // The guesture has started.
-Show visual feedback so the user knows
+Grab the values of where the square is moving to
         // what is happening!
         this.state.pan.setOffset({
           x: this.state.pan.x.__getAnimatedValue(),
           y: this.state.pan.y.__getAnimatedValue()
         })
+        // Default value of the square
         this.state.pan.setValue({
           x: 0,
           y: 0